-When a foreign citizen wants to enter the U.S., he is generally required to obtain a U.S. visa.
-The visa is issued by the citizen's own country and will become part of the citizen's passport.
+When a foreign citizen wants to enter the U.S., he/she is generally required to obtain a visa.
+There are approximately 185 types, each with its own application procedures, interview requirements, processing times, fees, expiration dates, and rules.
+The visa is issued by the foreigner's own country and will become part of his/her passport.

-Once the appropriate visa petition has been completed and submitted by the party and approved by USCIS, the next step is to complete preliminary processing with the Department of State.
-At this point, you will be required to provide:
+Once the appropriate petition has been completed and approved by USCIS, the next step is to complete preliminary processing with the Department of State's National Visa Center.
+At this point, the foreigner will be required to provide:

 - An affidavit of support;